System Configuration

 Restart-required settings

-Some settings — scheduler cadences, gateway listen ports, the rate-limit binding, the XMLA session cache file, the Vite dev server, and the frontend default endpoint ports — can only take effect when the relevant service process restarts.
-Saving any of these flags appends an entry to the "restart-pending" list and shows a yellow banner at the top of the page listing the recently-changed keys.
+Some settings — daily schedule times — can only take effect when the scheduler service restarts.
+Saving any of these shows a yellow banner at the top of the page listing the recently-changed keys.

 The How to restart button on that banner opens a dialog with the docker-compose / systemd procedure.
 After restarting, return to the Configuration tab and click Mark all as applied to clear the banner.

-Scroll to the bottom of the Configuration tab for the read-only Bootstrap panel.
-Every value here comes from the host's .env file and is needed before the database is even reachable: the system DB DSN, the Fernet credential-encryption key, the JWT signing key, the system administrator's email and password, the gateway's JDBC and XMLA ports, the internal service URLs, and the CORS allow-list.
-Secrets are masked (***** (32 chars)) and the DSN's password is redacted, so a passing operator can verify what is in effect without exposing credentials.
+The Environment tab shows read-only values from the host's .env file: the system DB DSN, the Fernet credential-encryption key, the JWT signing key, the system administrator's email and password, the gateway's JDBC and XMLA ports, the internal service URLs, and the CORS allow-list.
+Secrets are masked (***** (32 chars)) and the DSN's password is redacted, so an operator can verify what is in effect without exposing credentials.

 To change any of these values, edit .env on the host and restart the affected service (or the whole stack with docker compose restart).
 See Credentials and the .env file for the full procedure.